Peptides Vietnam LogoPeptides Vietnam

 Subcutaneous injections (middle ground)

-You inject NAD+ under the skin at home, similar to how people use BPC-157 or semaglutide.
-Bioavailability is lower than IV but still much higher than oral routes.
-Onset is slower, over hours rather than immediately.
-This is what most serious biohackers use for ongoing protocols.
+Subcutaneous NAD+ is administered under the skin at home, similar to how people use BPC-157 or semaglutide.
+Bioavailability is lower than IV but still much higher than oral routes, with slower onset over hours.
+It is a common route for ongoing use, though the protocol itself is a clinician decision.

 Oral precursors (NMN, NR)